-Prerequisites: DMA 010 or MAT 003
+Prerequisites: DMA 010 or MAT 003 or BSP 4003

 This course covers branch circuit, feeder, and service calculations.
 Emphasis is placed on sections of the National Electrical Code related to calculations.
 Upon completion, students should be able to use appropriate code sections to size wire, conduit, and overcurrent devices for branch circuits, feeders, and service.